Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * LEADER_AGE_DEATH_CHANCE_AGE: 70 from 80 (Boost to Venerable and Enduring)
  * LEADER_AGE_HIGH_DEATH_CHANCE_AGE: 90 from 100 (Boost to Venerable and Enduring)
  * Machine malfunction: increased from 10% to 13% (Boost to Synchronicity Tradition)
+ * Empire Leader Cap: 2 from 3 (Boost to game mechanics like Heroic Tales)

 ### Boosts
  * Be careful out there (anti-rush event): All players (AIs not included) start with a passive -40% defense platform build cost and +20% starbase damage boost for the first 20 years of the game.